jamiesmith/astrosaloon/_posts/2018-03-21-cpc-madness.md

 {%
   include figure image_path="/assets/images/cpc-1.jpg"
-  alt="The business end of the CPC" caption="You are here ->"
+  alt="The business end of the CPC" caption="The business end of the CPC ->"
 %}

 I actually had this 'scope for a few years.
 It was used primarily for visual work, at which it did excel.
-I did have the means to hook a camera up to it, but nothing really came from that.
+I was able to hook a camera up to it at prime focus, but nothing really came from that.
 This moon shot is probably the best that I had:

 {%
   include figure image_path="https://cdn.astrobin.com/images/thumbs/cced13124e4fec43583a5a0aa8012eea.620x0_q100_watermark.jpg"